Procedural Aspects of Accounting

 Generating Financial Information

 Generating financial information is concerned with preparing financial information which has several stages right from recording transactions.
-Following steps are involved in generating financial information:
+The following steps are involved in generating financial information:

 - Recording – This is the first and foremost function of accounting.
 All business transactions having financial nature, as evidenced by some sort of documents like sales bill, purchase bill, bank pay-in-slip etc. are recorded in the books of account.
 The recording is done in the prime book of entry i.e. Journal.
 It may further be categorised in subsidiary books.